vantt/redirect-cloudflare/docs/prd.md

 ### 5.6.
 Implementation Notes (Legacy)

 1. Perform GTM/GA4 tracking before redirect
-2. Only redirect when `isNoRedirect` is not `1` and destination is present
+2. Only redirect when destination is present
 3. Accept both encoded and unencoded destination URLs; normalize safely
 4. Extract tracking parameters from the destination URL
 5. Handle malformed URLs and log failures for monitoring